whitneyburton/portfolios/students/1507/mimi_schatz/20160121-mimi_schatz-m4.md

 * From Bret: This was Mimi and Bret’s second time into the depths of hell.
 The first was Sales Engine - the second was Game Time.
 For  this project, we choose to work together so obviously I have no complaints.
 It was once again a pleasure to work with Mimi - she is a refactoring goddess and managed to make our project go from a tangled mess to a beautiful being.
 She was also a debugging and structuring wizard.

 * From Justin: Mimi was a great help.
 She paired with me this module and was a joy to work with.
 She was patient and insightful.
-She needs to be a little better at communicating schedule times.
-But she made learning fun
+She needs to be a little better at communicating schedule times, but she made learning fun.

 #### Feedback from me: